 Uni is most often served raw.
 You will find it served as sushi or sashimi in many Japanese restaurants.
 In French bistros and Mediterranean seafood restaurants, you may find it served in the shell with a side of warm, crusty bread.
 (Dropping a section of its golden custard onto a lightly buttered slice of warm bread is my personal favorite way to enjoy sea urchin.)

 You may find sea urchin served tossed in fresh pasta.
 And some chefs will treat it similarly to egg, using it in custard or whipped into a foam.
 But whatever way you choose to enjoy your uni, you can ensure it is fresh by checking both for a golden-orange color and a soft smooth texture.
-If your serving appears grainy or tastes bitter, it should not be eaten.
+If your serving appears grainy or tastes bitter, do not eat it.

 Discover more of the world’s greatest aphrodisiacs